mustafaacikyol/Javascript_Games/README.md

 When you win the game, it is shown to you on this screen.

 You can click the restart game button to restart the game.

+### 06. Whack a Mole Game
+You have 60 seconds in the game.

+When the game starts, the backward flow of 60 seconds is shown on the screen.

+There is also a scoreboard on the screen.

+An image appears in a frame every second.

+In order to score points, it is necessary to click on the square where the picture is shown.

+The game is over when the 60-second timer has elapsed.

+A warning indicating the time has expired and the score received is displayed on the screen.

+In addition, when the game ends, the restart game button appears in order to restart the game.

+When the button is clicked, the game and time restarts and the button disappears.